Fiza

 Anything that can harm or cause problems for the power system is seen as a threat.
 These threats may come from nature, technology, or human actions.
 Power system planners and operators do not usually have control over these threats, which can range from wildfires and cyclones to cyberattacks and more.
 Other threats include droughts, long-term temperature changes, and so on.

 Various government departments and agencies, such as those focusing on energy, environment, and natural resources, meteorology, utilities, and power systems operations, along with experts in risk assessment and emergency management, play crucial roles in identifying potential threats.
-Below are examples of resources that could be examined to help in identifying these threats.
+Below are examples of resources that could be examined to help in identifying these threats:

 • Integrated resource plans